- Brand name

 These hypersensitivity reactions can be very serious side effects.
 You may need urgent medical attention or hospitalisation.
 These side effects are very rare.

-If you are elderly or if you are taking inflammation-inhibiting products similar to cortisone, you have a higher risk of getting tendon problems during treatment with CILOXAN® Ear Drops.
+If you are over 65 years of age and taking inflammatory inhibiting medicines similar to cortisone, you have a higher risk of getting tendon problems during treatment with Ciloxan Ear Drops.
 If this occurs, stop treatment and immediately consult your doctor.

-Do not carry the ear drops in pockets of your clothes.
+Do not carry the ear drops in the pockets of your clothes.

-Do not leave the cap off the bottle for any length of time to avoid contaminating the ear drops.
+Do not leave the top off the bottle for any length of time, to avoid contaminating the ear drops.

 Do not use the ear drops if the solution is discoloured brown.